Your energy bill seems too high

 Sometimes you might receive a gas or electricity bill that is much higher than usual.

 This page explains some of the reasons why you might get a bill that seems very high and what you can do about it.

 Check the prices and consumption on your bill to see whether the price of gas and electricity has gone up since your last bill.

-Your supplier should give you 30 days’ notice of any price rises, usually by a letter or email.
+Your supplier must give you 21 days’ notice of any price rises, usually by a letter or email.

 Estimated meter readings

 If you’ve been billed on estimated readings for some time and your meter has now been read, you may have a large catch-up bill.

 If you're elderly, disabled or long term sick you may be able to get help to read your meter through your supplier’s Customer Care Register.
 Contact your supplier to find out if you can register.

 Used more energy than usual